layerfMRI/LAYNII/README.md

 1. On Linux `g++` is included by default.

-2. On Mac, it will be enabled automatically as part of the `commandline developer tools` as soon as you type `g++` into the terminal.
+2. On Mac, it will be enabled automatically as part of the `command line developer tools` as soon as you type `g++` into the terminal.
 Alternatively, you can also use Xcode.

 3. On Windows, a C++ compiler needs to be installed manually.
 For example with [cygwin](https://cygwin.com/).
 I followed the instructions in this [video](https://www.youtube.com/watch?v=DAlS4hF_PbY).